wojciechbulaty/builditwebistecrawler/README.md

 * Discuss the API with the stakeholders to see if this tools is what they would like to use.
 * Implement sad-paths, e.g. what happens when the host does not respond or does not exist
+* Refactor WebElement, it has got a few code smells
+* Implement all the ignored tests in WebCrawlerTest (after consulting with the business)